OUR MISSION STATEMENT

 We aim to enable our pupils to appreciate literature and to introduce them to a variety of authors and reading material.

-The school follows a carefully prepared scheme designed to meet the needs of the children as individuals and the requirements of the National Literacy Strategy.
+The school follows a carefully prepared scheme designed to meet the needs of the children as individuals and the requirements of the National Curriculum.
 Full use is made of broadly resourced reading schemes.
 Positive provision is made for the able reader in the well stocked Library and individual classroom book collections.

 At Guiseley Primary School we believe reading to be one of the most important things your child will learn.
 Our aim is for every child, on leaving, to be able to read both for enjoyment and educational value.
 This is best achieved when parents plan an active part in helping their child learn to read.
 This can be done by hearing them read frequently and also reading stories to them, whatever their age.
 In school, teachers have guided reading sessions.
 Children will be taught to read through this session, rather than individual ‘hearing children read’, although adults will still hear children read individually.